+Looking for traditional decorating ideas to brighten up your festive season?
 You just can’t beat a traditional Christmas, despite our enthusiasm for kitsch decorations, alternatives to Christmas trees, and contemporary baubles.
 The smell of a real pine Christmas tree, handmade decorations strewn up everywhere, chestnuts roasting on an open fire and all that...
-Get this cosy, festive look yourself with our guide to creating the perfect traditional Christmas.
+Get this cosy, festive look yourself with our ideas for creating the perfect traditional Christmas.

 1. Hang up plenty of stockings

 Obviously.
 The more homemade looking the better.
 And if during all that mulled wine drinking and mince pie eating, you can’t find the time to make your own, these beautiful felt wool stockings from Jan Constantine will definitely do the trick.

 Ah, just look at that regal banister.
 Whether fake or real, foraged or shop-bought, an evergreen-laden banister has an incredible amount of merry-making, festive power.
 And don’t just stop at the greenery, you can add even more festive feels with ribbons, lights and baubles.

 Red and green.
 You just can’t go wrong.
 Trusty Marks & Spencer have got this look covered with their offerings this year.
 Our favourites are the mini knitted Christmas jumpers and these adorable Nutcracker baubles.

 Red and green may be the quintessentially traditional Christmas colours but why not go rogue with a metallic colour scheme this year?
 We think this sparkling silver tree, decorated with warm lights and glistening decorations from The White Company is still very in keeping with a more traditional style.